-Details of the related party transactions undertaken by the Group during the Year are set out in note 29 to the consolidated financial statements in this annual report.
-None of such related party transactions constitutes connected transaction which is subject to the reporting, annual review, announcement and/or shareholders' approval requirements under Chapter 20 of the GEM Listing Rules.
+Details of the related party transactions undertaken by the Group during the Year are set out in note 33 to the consolidated financial statements in this report.
+Save as disclosed in the section headed "CONNECTED TRANSACTIONS" in this report, none of such related party transactions constitutes connected transaction which is subject to the reporting, annual review, announcement and/or shareholders' approval requirements under Chapter 20 of the GEM Listing Rules.